GLOBAL MARKETS-Global stocks rise on US earnings, oil gains

 The earnings reports from consumer bellwethers Target Corp (TGT.N) and Staples Inc (SPLS.O) pushed U.S. Treasury prices down, as did fears that inflation may be on the rise after a Labor Department report showed rising producer prices.
 For details see: [ID:nN1E77G0BN]

-European stocks, which had fallen earlier in the session after French President Nicolas Sarkozy and German Chancellor Angela Merkel failed on Tuesday to appease investor concerns about Europe's debt crisis, rebounded when Wall Street opened.
+European stocks, which had fallen as financials bore the brunt of selling on Tuesday after French President Nicolas Sarkozy and German Chancellor Angela Merkel failed to appease investor concerns about Europe's debt crisis, rebounded.

-Investors are watching for any indications of further monetary easing, in particular when Fed Chairman Ben Bernanke speaks on Aug.
+Investors are watching for any indications of further monetary easing, in particular when Federal Reserve Chairman Ben Bernanke speaks on Aug.
 26 in Jackson Hole, Wyoming.
-Bernanke hinted a year ago at Jackson Hole another round of quantitative easing was in the works, sparking a stock market rally.

 "Part of the stabilization in the equity market is that there is some expectation that there is going to be something coming out of those meetings," said Alan De Rose, head trader of government trading and finance at Oppenheimer & Co in New York.